 - Reach: How will the project be marketed to both prospective participants and the communities as a whole?

 - Timeline: What is the timeline of operation for this program?

 - Budget: What is the program’s overall (full) budget and the specific request from the Mack Ness Fund and potentially leveraged funds (if relevant)?
 What is the parent organization's annual budget?
 Please list any other known or potential partners.

-- Sustainability: What is your long-term vision for this project, and how will it continue when Mack Ness Fund seed funding ends?
+- Vision: What is your long-term vision for this initiative and how you will sustain it?

 WE DO NOT FUND: